Language selection

 • direct benefits on Earth: health-related spin-off technologies that improve our quality of life

-• participation in the next chapter of space exploration: Canada's contribution to the Lunar Gateway will be Canadarm3, a smart robotic system that will use cutting-edge software to perform tasks around the Moon without human intervention
+• participation in the next chapter of space exploration: Canada's contribution to Gateway will be Canadarm3, a smart robotic system that will use cutting-edge software to perform tasks around the Moon without human intervention

 Explore further